clinical-data-mining/ctDNA_CAT/README.md

 --VTE_visualize.ipynb: python notebook for visualizing outputs from CompetingRisks.ipynb and also for generating Aalen-Johansen curves as seen in the manuscript (example data provided in the data folder)

---run_rsf_vte.py: python script to train and validate random survival forest (note: not linked to example data, issue pending)
+--run_rsf_vte.py: python script to train and validate random survival forest and generates the files vte_rsf_c_index_validation.csv (metrics i.e. c-indices for the model) and vte_riskscores_validation.csv (risk scores per patient).
+Example here is training on discovery cohort and deploying on prospective validation cohort for a Khorana score+chemotherapy and LB+ model